Zeazy/ai-experiments/README.md

 ## Structure of this repository
 - fastai: contains lessons/adhoc files as I learn and implement the content I learn
-- ai-experiments: contains small experiments applying what I have (hopefully) learned!
+- experiments: contains small experiments applying what I have (hopefully) learned!

 ## Getting Started